cre8magic/cre8magic/docs-src/pages/library/roadmap/index.md

 ---
-title: Get Started
-permalink: /get-started
-icon: fa-play
-order: 3
+uid: Cre8magic.Roadmap.Index
 ---

-# Get Started with cre8magic

-## Install cre8magic
+# Roadmap

+## Working on v2 2024-11

 As of 2022-10 cre8magic is still beta, so you would need to get it from github and compile.